5th Cavalry Regiment: Leyte

 On Columbus Day, 12 October 1944, the 1st Cavalry Division departed its hard earned base in the Admiralties for the Leyte invasion, Operation King II.
 The invasion force arrived on 20 October.
 Precisely at 1000 hours, the first wave of the 1st Cavalry Division hit the beach.
 The landing, at "White Beach" was between the mouth of the Palo River, to the south of Tacloban, the capital city of Leyte.
 Troopers of the 5th, 7th and 12th Cavalry Regiments quickly fanned out across the sands and moved into the shattered jungle against occasional sniper fire.

 The fighting near the beaches was still was underway when General MacArthur and Philippines President Sergio Osmeña waded ashore.
 MacArthur soon broadcast his famous message to the Filipinos: "People of the Philippines: I have returned.
-By the grace of Almighty God, our forces stand again on the Philippine soil - soil concentrated in the blood of our two peoples...
+By the grace of Almighty God, our forces stand again on the Philippine soil—soil consecrated in the blood of our two peoples...
 Rally to me!
 Rise and strike!"
 To the Philippine resistance and the 17 million inhabitants of the archipelago, it was the news they had long hoped for.

 The missions of the 1st Cavalry Division in late October and early November included moving across Leyte's northern coast, through the rugged mountainous terrain and deeper into Leyte Valley.
 The 5th Cavalry experienced savage combat in rugged terrain when the men secured the central mountain range of Leyte.
 By 15 November, elements of the 5th and 7th Regiments pushed west and southwest within a thousand yards of the Ormoc-Pinamapoan Highway.
 By 11 January 1945, the Japanese losses amounted to nearly 56,200 killed in action and only a handful - 389 had surrendered.
 Leyte had indeed been the largest campaign in the Pacific War, but that record was about to be shattered during the invasion of Luzon.